cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth/motivation.md

+---
-# 1. Motivating users to contribute
+title: "Motivating users to contribute"
+linkTitle: "Motivation"
+date: 2020-03-15
+draft: true
+weight: 1
+description: >
+   Identify what motivates your users to contribute and how you can encourage more people to contribute.
+---

 Users are motivated to contribute for different reasons, they:
    * Use a project at work and need a specific feature;
    * Are poking around and see something that triggers their interest;